expat challenges

 Q: Amaia, you mention that 85% of expat spouses are women and 92% of these women have higher education(1).
 With this untapped talent pool that Germany is overlooking and the need to fill over a million job openings, what can public organizations do to tap into this group?

 A: In general, German companies are very traditional in their recruiting processes.
 The German Bewerbungsmappe and the references from previous employers is something that many international expats don’t have.
-Public organizations could make companies aware of these differences through informational campaigns.
+Public organizations could make companies aware of these differences through informational campaigns

 Another example is organizing Job Fairs where companies can meet international expats and get a better idea about their skills.